 I then hurry out of the Art building, not even bothering to fetch my painting.
 I just want to get as far away from Brad as possible.

 When I get back to the sorority house, I don’t even bother saying goodnight to anyone.
 I don’t want them to see the shame and guilt on my face.
 I go straight up to my room and crawl into my bed.
 “Sleep is what you need,” I tell myself.
-Maybe I will wake up and this would all have been a bad dream.
+Maybe I will wake up and this will all have been a bad dream.

 The next few weeks of April are torture for me.
 Complete torture.
 I feel so lost without Michael; like I’m in limbo.
 I can’t tell if he actually broke up with me or not, and not knowing is definitely driving me insane.
 I want to call and talk to him, but after our talk several weeks ago, I know he is not going to answer me.
 So I decide to pour all my heartache into my homework and my novel.
 I also take some weeks away from the writing club to clear my thoughts.
 Not being around Kendal, I felt, would be helpful in figuring out my thoughts.
 Not that I really needed to worry.
 Kendal has been avoiding the writing club for weeks now and I know it is because of me.
 I don’t know exactly why, but I figure it is either because of Michael or because of the rumors spreading around campus about Beta Gamma Kappa.